01 Introduction

 02 What are the ADIAF Emergence Grants?

-The ADIAF Emergence Grants is a support programme aimed at emerging artists and art critics living and working in France to help them with their international professional development.
-This art scholarship is organised by the Association for the International Development of French Art (ADIAF) in partnership with Catawiki.
+Launched in 2022, the ADIAF Emergence Grants is a support programme aimed at emerging artists and art critics living and working in France to help them with their international professional development.
+This art scholarship is organised by the Association for the International Development of French Art (ADIAF) in partnership with Catawiki (annual grants will be awarded on a individual financial basis of €1,500).

-- A Grant awarded to an “Art Critic and/or Curator (under 40 years old)” whether individual or collective, selected by the ADIAF and Catawiki prior to the process. €1,500 award
+- A Grant awarded to an “Art Critic and/or Curator (under 40 years old)”, whether individual or collective, of €1,500, selected by the ADIAF Emergence and Catawiki prior to the process ;

-- Grants for “Artists (under 40)” whether individual or collective, awarded by a Jury. €1,500 award each.
+- Two grants for “Artists (under 40)”, whether individual or collective, of €1,500 each, awarded by a Jury ;

 This Grant is awarded by a Jury composed of two members from ADIAF, two members from Catawiki, and one or two prominent figure(s) from the French or foreign contemporary art scene, renowned for their independence and competence.
 The jury shall gather in the presence of the art critic/curator co-opted by ADIAF and Catawiki.
 The co-opted art critic/curator will attend as an observer.

-“Artist” applicants must meet the following criteria:
+“Artist” applicants must meet the following criteria :

 - Be under 40 years old on the date of submission of the application

-- Have a connection with the French art scene: birthplace, study, residence or work location
+- Have a connection with the French art scene : birthplace, study, residence or work location

 - The applicant has never received a grant from this programme before